 APPLYING FOR LOANS.
-Students who desire to obtain funds through a College loan should apply to Prof. L. C. Emmons, chairman of the faculty committee on student loans, at least two weeks before the money is needed.
+Students who desire to obtain funds through a College loan should apply to Dr. Fred T. Mitchell, chairman of the faculty committee on student loans, at least two weeks before the money is needed.
+The office of the committee is in the Union Building, first floor.